carl-/Trimmomatic-mod/README.md

 ## Modifications

-- [x] 1. add support to search adapter files in provided folders when file not found in cwd; [COMPLETED]
+- [x] 1. add support to search adapter files in provided folders when file not found in cwd; [ Completed ]

-- [ ] 2. future plan: add ncbi ngs sdk to support processing ability for sra file;
+- [x] 2. future plan: add ncbi ngs sdk to support processing ability for sra file; [ Completed ] to enable this feature, NCBI NGS SDK (ngs-sdk and ngs-java) and NCBI VDB (ncbi-vdb) should be installed